IBM-Cloud/multiple-deployment-options/README.md

    > You can obtain a Bluemix API key using `bx iam api-key-create for-toolchain`

 1. Optionally set the name of an existing Kubernetes cluster to use.

+1. Add your docker image namespace.
+   > You can obtain your docker image namespace using `bx cr namespace-list`

 1. Click **Create**.